-Non-existent goods scams are identical to pet scams in as far as the camera, TV, laptop or whatever does not exist.
-Here images are more plentiful to fraudulently advertise.
+Non-delivery scams are identical to pet scams in as far as the camera, TV, laptop or whatever does not exist.
+Here images are more plentiful to fraudulently advertise good the scammer has no intention of supplying.
 Typically the item will be advertised at way below market prices, but of course you would have to pay before it's shipped.
 Additionally you may be conned into believing the price is for more than one of an item, so your bargain at R4000 for an R8000 item is still not too bad if you take three, you can sell two again easily, except you will never receive the item.
 Then of course there is the insurance and the shipping costs.
 The quoted costs were per unit, not three.
 Lo and behold, later the items may be stuck in customs and taxes need to be paid … the excuses and hold-ups continues as your bank balance declines.

 These scams have been also linked to fake cheque scams and money mule scams.

 This scam is described under non-delivery scam.
 The particular identifying execution of the scam, by parties originating from the Cameroon, gave rise to the term.